Checking off the Enrollment Experience

 When we piloted these interventions in Fall 2024, we found that prospective students who saw the enrollment checklist had a significantly more positive enrollment experience.

 Students who saw the revised enrollment checklist found it significantly easier to complete key steps, such as submitting transcripts, setting up their student portal, and understanding which transfer credits were accepted.
-They also rated other steps, such as registering and paying for orientation, verifying residency, and completing financial aid, as easier (although the difference was not statistically significant).

 Finally, our findings indicated students who saw the checklist reported finding it significantly easier to contact Fresno for help.
 At the same time, students who saw the checklist—particularly adult students—reported being less likely to need help with the enrollment process.